ormikopo1988/project-future-six-dotnet-academy/README.md

 # project-future-six-dotnet-academy
 Code.Hub | .NET PF6 Academy

+The main project for all lessons is the LessonOne/DI.TinyCrm.Web web application.
+It is an ASP.NET Core MVC 5 web application.

 To run the migrations for the project
 1. Right click on solution in Visual Studio
 2. Click "Open in Terminal"